inzk0518/tp/docs/DeveloperGuide.md

 Validation done:
 - Ensures compulsory fields are present
 - Ensures no duplicate fields are provided
+- Ensures each individual field meets the constraints of that field
 - Ensures Maximum Budget is not less than Minimum Budget
 - Unknown fields provided will throw a `ParseException`